aridjayarecipes/cutesrecipes.web.app/content/post/2537-simple-way-to-prepare-quick-my-peanut-butter-oats-and-banana-dog-treats.md

 - "Add peanut butter and banana, honey and egg to food processor."
 - "Mix until dough looks uniform."
 - "Turn the dough onto the countertop"
-- "If the dough is too sticky to work with sprinkle the countertop with a tablespoon or 2 of flour and work some of the flour on the countertop in with the dough until it's no longer sticky."
+- "If the dough is too sticky to work with sprinkle the countertop with a tablespoon or 2 of flour and work some of the flour on the countertop in with the dough until it&#39;s no longer sticky."
 - "Roll the dough out to ⅛ thick."
 - "Cut treats out woth a cookie cutter and place on baking sheet.
 Bake for 16-18 minutes."
 - "Always remember to let treats cool completely before giving them these delicious treats!"